kg4zow/remarkable.jms1.info/src/introduction.md

 # Introduction

-I am the owner of a new (as of 2023-06-27) [reMarkable 2](https://remarkable.com/) tablet.

-* Update: I picked up a used tablet so I can experiment with it, without any risk of losing or accidentally sharing the files in my primary tablet.

-* Update: I also picked up a used rM1 tablet, also for experimentation.
+I am the owner of four [reMarkable 2](https://remarkable.com/) tablets - one rM1, two rM2's, and now an rMPP.
+I've been using them since 2023-06-27.
+Currently, one of the rM2's is my "primary" tablet, and the other three are for experimentation.

 I'm using this site as a way to record the information I learn about them, and the things I do to customize them.
 I'm doing this for two reasons: